Total Program: 30 Hours

 Prior to selecting the Thesis Option, the student must establish his or her graduate faculty committee.
 The student will work with the committee to develop a thesis topic proposal and complete the thesis document under the direct guidance of the committee chairperson.
 It is expected that the manuscript will demonstrate high standards of scholarship.
 Once the topic has been chosen, a formal proposal is prepared.
 The proposal, when fully developed, must be approved by the candidate’s committee.
 During the research and writing of the thesis document, the candidate is advised to consult regularly with the major professor and the other members of the committee.
 Following approval of the committee, the document must be defended orally.

 Graduate Assistantships and Graduate Research Assistantships in Music are available on a competitive basis to qualified residential graduate students.
-In the College of Arts and Humanities, Graduate Research Assistants are employed as either full-time assistants or half-time assistants.
 Both in-state tuition and out-of-state tuition are waived for qualified Graduate Research Assistants.